Nonviolent Communication helps its readers solve conflicts by focusing on people’s needs and avoiding judgments.

 The words we use impact the way we behave.

 O.J.
-Harvey studies the world literature looking for how often word depicting people as “good” or “bad” would come up.
+Harvey studies the world literature looking for how often words depicting people as “good” or “bad” would come up.

 He found out that countries with a larger usage of bad words also had more incidents.

-Imagine as an example that you son left his toys all across the floor.
+Imagine as an example that your son left his toys all across the floor.

-You would not start yelling at him right away.
+You would not start yelling at him right away (of course :).

-finally you ponder for a second what’s the best way to voice your request in a way that influence them without hurting them.
+- finally you ponder for a second what’s the best way to voice your request in a way that influences them without hurting them.

 Do you think you can pick up your toys and take them to your room when you are done playing?